 Modelling A Cube

-People who use spreadsheets know we can record our data and represent it as a line graph.
+People who use spreadsheets know how we can record our data and turn it into a line graph.
+For example:

-For example, in one activity, we let students create a spreadsheet which calculates the distance between two locations on Earth, given their longitude and latitude.
+In one activity, we task our students to calculate the distance between any two locations on Earth, given their longitude and latitude.
 Here is what a student did: